 Greek Chickpea Soup aka Revithosoupa

-I often cook dishes that my parents used to make but then I’d add my own twist to them.
-When it comes to my parents Chickpea Soup, I won’t be doing that.
-I remember my parents cooking this and patiently allowing the chickpeas to cook for up 2 hours in order to get them perfectly soft.
+I'll often cook recipes that my parents taught me but add my own twist.
+Well, this won't be the case with this Revithosoupa.
+I remember my parents cooking this and patiently allowing the chickpeas to cook for up to 2 hours in order to get them perfectly soft.
 It created a cloudy soup that had an earthy flavour and every mouthful tasted like Greece.
 I remember thinking how delicious the rosemary and chickpeas tasted together and how I loved grabbing a thick slice of crusty bread to scoop more chickpeas onto my spoon.
-My father and mother always enhanced the flavour by grabbing a bottle of extra virgin olive oil and give it all a good drizzle, followed by a big squeeze of lemon juice once they were cooked.
-Simple and perfect.

-2. Make sure you soak the chickpeas for 24 hours.
+Make sure you soak the chickpeas for 24 hours.
 Yes, 24 hours not just overnight.
 What I do is soak them from when I get home in the afternoon and then the following afternoon they are ready to start cooking.
-The reason I say 24 hours is because the longer you soak them, the more plump and tender they become.
+The reason I say 24 hours is because the longer you soak them, the more plump and tender they become plus they are easier to digest.

 Revithosoupa aka Chickpea Soup